 Address: Schulstraße 4, 40213 Düsseldorf, Germany

-For this characterization, the museum has been referred to as the most universal of its kind.
-The museum is named after Laurenz Heinrich Hetjens (1830-1906), on whose estate the museum found aground.
+For this characterization, the museum has been called the most universal.
+The museum is named after Laurenz Heinrich Hetjens (1830-1906), on whose estate the exhibition center was found aground.

-Hetjens used to be a journeyman upholsterer and saddler, known to be successful with his post as technical director of a glass factory somewhere in Aachen.
-Hetjens devoted himself to collecting artworks and furthering deeper research of the history and origin, and formation of arts after his marriage to Maria Catharina Regnier.
+Hetjens was a journeyman upholsterer and saddler, known to be successful in his post as technical director of a glass factory in Aachen.
+Hetjens devoted himself to collecting artworks and furthering deeper research of the history, origin, and formation of arts after his marriage to Maria Catharina Regnier.

 He focused on collecting Rhenish stoneware of the Gothic, Renaissance, and Baroque eras.
-He took parts in excavations that proclaimed him to the world, and also he invested money in buying some other excavations.
+He participated in excavations that proclaimed him to the world and invested money in buying other excavations.

-Upon his death, his will contained his writing, ordering that up to one hundred and fifty thousand of his gold marks be made available for a possible museum construction so that the public may have access to view his collections that would come with his name.
+Upon his death, his will contained his writing, ordering that up to one hundred and fifty thousand of his gold marks be made available for a possible museum construction so that the public could view the collections that would come with his name.

 See Related: Interesting Facts About Germany